MushtaqUmar/Target-Ecommerce-Analysis/README.md

 ### 🗂️ Basic Insights
 1. List of unique cities where customers are located
-2. Number of orders placed in 2017
+2. Orders placed in the particular year like in 2017.
 3. Total sales per category
 4. Percentage of orders paid in installments
 5. Customer count by state